-- completion of Anatomy & Physiology I (BIO 2513/2511) and Anatomy & Physiology II (BIO 2523/2521) with a grade of "C" or better, accomplished within the last 5 years - completion of Microbiology (BIO 2923/2921) with a grade of "C" or better, accomplished within the last five years. - completion of Nutrition (FCS 1253) with a grade of "C" or better - satisfactory completion of all non-nursing science courses up to the sophomore year, and have no more than 9 hours of non-nursing courses to complete. - current AHA BLS for Healthcare Providers card - satisfactory background check (see Policy on Admission to Health Science Program) - health evaluation form completed by a physician or nurse practitioner indicating physical and mental fitness - proof of current immunizations including, but not limited to Hepatitis-B vaccination series, Tdap booster and TB skin test - acceptable pre-admission drug screen
+completion of Anatomy & Physiology I (BIO 2513/2511) and Anatomy & Physiology II (BIO 2523/2521) with a grade of "C" or better, accomplished within the last 5 years

+- completion of Microbiology (BIO 2923/2921) with a grade of "C" or better, accomplished within the last five years. - completion of Nutrition (FCS 1253) with a grade of "C" or better - have no more than 9 hours of non-nursing courses to complete. - current AHA BLS for Healthcare Providers card - satisfactory background check (see Policy on Admission to Health Science Program) - health evaluation form completed by a physician or nurse practitioner indicating physical and mental fitness - proof of current immunizations including, but not limited to Hepatitis-B vaccination series, Tdap booster and TB skin test - acceptable pre-admission drug screen

-- attend an ADN orientation session. - be aware that, in addition to the regular college fees, Associate Degree Nursing students will incur expenses for such items as uniforms, books, supplies, liability insurance, accident insurance, background check, Hepatitis B vaccination series, national and state licensing examination fees, standardized achievement tests, nursing organization fees, and N-CLEX Review fees.
+- attend an ADN orientation session. - be aware that, in addition to the regular college fees, Associate Degree Nursing students will incur expenses for such items as uniforms, books, supplies, liability insurance, accident insurance, background check, Hepatitis B vaccination series, national and state licensing examination fees, standardized achievement tests, nursing organization fees, and NCLEX-RN Review fees.
 Fees are not limited to these listed. - be responsible for their own transportation to the college campus and clinical agencies.

-To be eligible for progression in the nursing program, the student must maintain a grade of "C" in BIO 2513/2511, BIO 2523/2521, BIO 2923/2921, FCS 1253, and in each required nursing course
+To be eligible for progression in the nursing program, the student must maintain a grade of "C" in BIO 2513/2511, BIO 2523/2521, BIO 2923/2921, FCS 1253, and in each required nursing course.

-MISSISSIPPI DELTA COMMUNITY COLLEGE ASSOCIATE DEGREE NURSING ACCELERATED TRACK FOR LPN'S
+ASSOCIATE DEGREE NURSING ACCELERATED TRACK FOR LPN'S Rating Scale for Admission

 Score Point Scale Points Earned

 16-17 1/2

 18-19 2

 ACT score 20-22 3

 23-24 4

 25-> 5

 Cumulative Grade Point Average

 (Transcript)

 ADN Pre/Co Req Grade Point Average 3.0 - 3.49 1

 (Based on 9 hours or more) 3.5 or > 2

 ADN Pre/Co-Requisite Credit 10-17 1/2

 Hours 18-25 1

 Including in progress courses 26-34 11⁄2

 TEAS Scores

-Individual Total Score 58.7% or > 1
+Individual Total Score 62% or > 1

-Reading 69% or > 1
+Reading 72.3% or > 1

-Math 66.7% or > 1
+Math 68.8% or > 1

 Health Care Background

-Work experience other than LPN No 0

-Describe , Yes 1/2

-OR: Work experience as an LPN No 0
+Work experience as an LPN N lo 0

-Describe í es 1
+Describe Υ es 1

 References

-Positive (Academic and Personal) No 0
+Positive (Academic and Personal) N lo 0

-, ses 1
+Yes 1]

 TOTAL

 SCORE